Professor Ursula Martin CBE FREng FRSE DSc

 - Martin, Ursula 2016 Computational logic and the social Journal of Logic and Computation, 26, 467-477 provides an overview in historical context.

-- Martin, Ursula and Pease, Alison 2015 Stumbling around in the dark: lessons from everyday mathematics Springer LNCS, 9195, 29 - 51 (invited plenary for 25 years of CADE) looks at social machines in the context of formal proof and experimental mathematics
+- Martin, Ursula and Pease, Alison 2015 Stumbling around in the dark: lessons from everyday mathematics Springer LNCS, 9195, 29 - 51 (invited plenary for 25 years of CADE, the major conference on automated deduction) looks at social machines in the context of formal proof and experimental mathematics

 - Martin, Ursula and Pease, Alison 2015, Hardy, Littlewood and Polymath in Mathematics, Substance and Surmise: Views on the Meaning and Ontology of Mathematics, ed Ernest Davis, Philip J. Davis, Springer frames the polymath experiments in the context of G H Hardy's views of collaboration